General

 Arkime requires full packet captures error

-When you get an error about the capture length not matching the packet length, it is NOT an issue with Arkime.
+When you have an error about the capture length not matching the packet length, it is NOT an issue with Arkime.
 The issue is with the network card settings OR how the pcap file was created.

 By default modern network cards offload work that the CPUs would need to do.
 They will defragment packets or reassemble tcp sessions and pass the results to the host.
 However this is NOT what we want for packet captures, we want what is actually on the network.
 So you will need to configure the network card to turn off all the features that hide the real packets from Arkime.